ferdavid1/ArduPi-ECG/README.md

 - Build NN
 - Adapt to ECG/EKG
   - Fourier/ Wavelet to convert from frequency to time domain, then apply all previous techniques the same way
+  - https://github.com/cdepman/pythonEKGAPI # these are the Python EKG tools (for finding QRS, etc.)
 - Implement thermistor??
   - This would effectively become an extremely complicated polygraph haha
   - https://www.youtube.com/watch?v=-_XkGju35MI